-A Monzo bank account can help you visualise your money making controlling your personal budget easy.
+A Monzo bank account helps you visualise your money, making controlling your personal budget easy.
 Monzo, along with a few others, is challenging the traditional banking services by putting banking tools and services directly on your mobile phone.

 What is Monzo bank?

 Monzo is one of the new bread of digital challenger banks.
 It has no physical bank locations, you simply manage your account through a mobile app.

 Monzo’s tagline is “The bank of the future” and promises a bank that works with you, for you.
 In this article, we review Monzo bank and explore some of the features you simply won’t get with the traditional high street banks.